Friday Morning Briefing

 Two tour agencies that arrange trips to North Korea said the U.S. government will soon ban its citizens from traveling there, after the death of a U.S. student arrested there while on a tour.

 Polish lawmakers were set to defy the European Union and massed opposition protesters by backing a judicial overhaul denounced by critics as a move toward authoritarian rule.
-Parliament’s upper house was expected to vote through a bill forcing the removal of Supreme Court judges and giving parliament control over choosing replacements. here
+Parliament’s upper house was expected to vote through a bill forcing the removal of Supreme Court judges and giving parliament control over choosing replacements.

-Britain risks losing clout in the aerospace industry, one of its largest skilled employers, due to concerns over its departure from the European Union, a corporate overhaul at Airbus and a new Franco-German push on defense, industry insiders say. here
+Britain risks losing clout in the aerospace industry, one of its largest skilled employers, due to concerns over its departure from the European Union, a corporate overhaul at Airbus and a new Franco-German push on defense, industry insiders say.

-Commentary: How Russia sparked a Western military renaissance
+Commentary: How Russia sparked a Western military renaissance.

 Technology